linode/docs/docs/guides/networking/dns/dns-and-user-privacy/index.md

 [macOS](https://support.quad9.net/hc/en-us/articles/4814293189773-Setup-MacOS-and-DNS-over-HTTPS-or-DNS-over-TLS) and [Windows 11](https://support.quad9.net/hc/en-us/articles/4409803338765-DNS-over-HTTPS-Windows-11-Native-) also natively support DoH, although neither enables it by default.
 Other operating systems can use DoT or DoH via add-on resolver software such as Unbound or [Stubby](https://dnsprivacy.org/dns_privacy_daemon_-_stubby/).

 So far, no major web browser natively supports DoT.
 Two of the most popular browsers, [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/browsers/) and [Google Chrome](https://www.google.com/chrome/), natively support DoH by default.
-Other Chrome-derivative browsers, such as [Brave](https://brave.com/), [Chromium](https://www.chromium.org/Home/), [Microsoft Edge](https://www.microsoft.com/en-us/edge?exp=e00&ch&form=MA13FJ), and [Vivaldi](https://vivaldi.com/), support DoH [by enabling a "Use secure DNS" toggle](https://www.ghacks.net/2021/10/23/how-to-enable-dns-over-https-secure-dns-in-chrome-brave-edge-firefox-and-other-browsers/).
+Other Chrome-derivative browsers, such as [Brave](https://brave.com/), [Chromium](https://www.chromium.org/Home/), [Microsoft Edge](https://www.microsoft.com/en-us/edge?exp=e00&ch&form=MA13FJ), and [Vivaldi](https://vivaldi.com/), support DoH [by enabling a **Use secure DNS** toggle](https://www.ghacks.net/2021/10/23/how-to-enable-dns-over-https-secure-dns-in-chrome-brave-edge-firefox-and-other-browsers/).
 Virtually all other major browsers except [Apple Safari](https://www.apple.com/safari/) have [configurable support for DoH](https://dnsleaktest.org/dns-over-https).

 ## Conclusion

-Effective DNS security depends on four elements:
+Effective DNS security depends on four elements: hardening of DNS servers, cryptographic signing of DNS zones, protection of DNS queries and responses in flight, and use of a trusted DNS server.
--   Hardening of DNS servers
--   Cryptographic signing of DNS zones
--   Protection of DNS queries and responses in flight
--   Use of a trusted DNS server

 DNS server security requires one or more secondary servers, keys to authenticate zone updates, and possibly a hidden primary server (see How to Configure Primary and Secondary Servers(docs/guides/dns-primary-and-secondary-server-setup)).
 Signing zones with DNSSEC ensures that the sites you visit really are what they claim to be (see How to Secure DNS With DNSSEC(docs/guides/dnssec)).